Market Outlook

 SEAFOOD

-Seasonal changes and yields are effecting the seafood outlook.
+Seasonal changes and yields are affecting the outlook of seafood.

 higher